 BigCommerce pricing plans start at $29,95/month and are quite affordable even for small businesses just starting out.

-Paired with a smaller learning curve, BigCommerce looks like a more cost-efficient option for merchants with the need for quick launch and more out of the box functionality on a smaller budget and with a limited in-house IT help possible.
+Paired with a smaller learning curve, BigCommerce looks like a more cost-efficient option.
+Those merchants searching for quick launch and more out of the box functionality on a smaller budget and with a limited in-house IT help possible will find BigCommerce a good way to go.
 So, if that’s the case and you are looking to replatform from Magento to BigCommerce, read on.

 Why Does Database Migration Matter So Much in the Process of Store Migration?